catseye/tideay/README.markdown

     and Markdown benefits from the `*`/`-` for lists.
 *   Typing Ctrl+Enter interprets the line as a shell command and executes it, replacing the line with the standard output produced by the command.
+    If the line begins with `%`, the command is not replaced; the output is appended underneath it, along with another line prefaced with `% ` — the effect being a pseudo-shell of sorts.
-    Note that this is a little experimental, and the exact usage may vary in the future.
+    Note that Ctrl+Enter is a little experimental, and the exact usage may vary in the future.
 For now, it is, among other things, a neat way to include snippets into the file (`cat snippet.txt` Ctrl+Enter).

 Wishlist